DannyBlozrov/Linear-multi-arm-bandit/README.md

 The code contains simulations and an algorithm to solve the multi armed bandit problem , and is based around our paper which can be found at This site was built using [Typst](https://typst.app/project/rID3L_KmAjmQz75AsGRRrk).

-# Running instructions - Windows
+# Running instructions For Simulations :
 ### 1. Install Python

 #### On macOS: